beenotung/silencecut-ffmpeg/README.md

 ### Option 2: Install as a version-controlled dependency

-To avoid the overhead of npx checking for updates on every run, you can install `silentremove-ffmpeg` as a project dependency.
+To avoid the overhead of npx checking for updates on every run, you can install `silencecut-ffmpeg` as a project dependency.
 This also ensures that the version you install is locked and won’t apply breaking changes unless you explicitly update it.

 Installing the package as a dependency also allows you to use the API programmatically from your Node.js or TypeScript code, enabling more advanced usage like integrating the tool into larger workflows.